Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Figure 4.2 - The dual package hazard appears when import and require() resolve to different build outputs.
 Each output can evaluate separately, so module-level state and identity are no longer shared.

-CJS and ESM maintain separate module caches.
-The CJS cache lives in Module._cache, keyed by absolute file path.
-The ESM cache is managed by the ESM loader, keyed by URL.
-When the CJS and ESM entries are different files (dist/cjs/index.cjs vs dist/esm/index.js), they get different cache keys.
-Two files mean two cache entries and two module evaluations.
+The CJS cache is keyed by absolute file path.
+The ESM cache is managed by the ESM loader and keyed by URL.
+If import and require() resolve to different files, they get different cache entries.

-Strategy 1: Stateless packages.
-If your package has no module-level state and exports only pure functions, constants, and stateless classes, the dual package hazard is a non-issue.
-Two copies of the same pure functions do not conflict.
-This is the simplest approach and the recommended one for libraries where it is feasible.
+If your package exports pure functions, constants, and stateless classes, loading two copies is much less harmful.
+Two copies of the same pure function usually do not conflict.
+This is the easiest path when the library design allows it.

 // dist/cjs/index.cjs

-module.exports = require('../esm/index.js');On Node versions with require(esm) support, this works as long as the ESM graph is synchronous.
-Both entry points ultimately execute the same ESM module.
-CJS receives the ESM namespace by default, or a custom value if the ESM uses the special 'module.exports' export.
-Either way, there is one canonical implementation file instead of separate CJS and ESM implementations.
+module.exports = require('../esm/index.js');This works when the ESM graph is synchronous and the Node version supports require(esm).
+Both entry points end up using the same ESM module.
+CJS receives the ESM namespace by default, or a custom value if the ESM file exports "module.exports".

-Before require(esm) was available, a CJS wrapper could only reach ESM with dynamic import():
+Before require(esm), a CJS wrapper could only reach ESM with dynamic import() -

-module.exports = import('../esm/index.js');That returns a promise from require(), which breaks CJS consumers expecting synchronous access.
-Use that shape only when consumers knowingly accept a promise-valued API.
+module.exports = import('../esm/index.js');That makes require() return a promise.
+Only use that shape when consumers knowingly accept a promise-valued API.

-Strategy 3 is more complex than the wrapper approach but works when you cannot make one entry simply re-export the other.
+This is more work than a wrapper, but it helps when you cannot make one entry directly reuse the other.

-Strategy 4: ESM-only.
-Publish only ESM when your supported Node range and consumer base can tolerate the migration.
+If your supported Node range and users can handle it, publish only ESM.
 As of May 14, 2026, Node 22 and Node 24 are the supported LTS lines, and both support require(esm) in their current releases.
-ESM consumers import normally, and CJS consumers either use dynamic import() or run a Node version new enough for require(esm).
-The tradeoff is clear: you simplify your build, but CJS consumers need to adapt.

 {